Recently updated on April 21st, 2026 at 12:16 pm

 If APPROVED:

-Your application is forwarded for state processing.
+Your application is forwarded to the Georgia Crime Information Center for processing.

 If DENIED: